ansys/pyansys-sound/README.rst

     .\doc\make.bat html

-Ansys internal only: Build the docs with the latest container from Github:
+You can use the latest container from Github to build it with the following command:

 .. code:: powershell